juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

 BELA should now be accessible by HTTPS on the domain you configured.

-#### Multiple Instances using Context Paths
+#### Multiple Instances

-If you want multiple BELA instances to share the same domain, you can use [context paths](/reference/Context-Path.md).
+You can run multiple BELA instances to isolate access to different codebases and to distribute BELA’s computational load.
+See [container sizing calculator](https://bela.live/container-sizing).

+You can use different DNS subdomains or different **context paths** within the same domain.
+Configuration instructions follow.

 ## Configure BELA